hzanzig/BA_HZ/README.txt

 icd_diagnosis_full_charite.xlsx
 ops_codes_full_charite.xlsx

-The following seven data files are the result files of the ICD and OPS mapping process.
+The following eight data files are the result files of the ICD and OPS mapping process.
 As the OPS mapping process had to be redone two times, there are different versions of results.
 The ops_full_result.csv file is the final OPS result file.
+The list_of_mismatches.csv file holds all mismatched ICD and OPS (of final version) codes.

 icd_full_results.csv
 icd_upsampling.csv